The Forest and the Trees: Scaling for Enterprise-Level Digital Accessibility

 Kathryn brings many years of experience as the IT Accessibility Coordinator for the University of Connecticut (UCONN).
 In her role, she monitors university compliance and guides campus departments in integrating accessible technology into the classroom and workplace environments.

-In this webinar, viewers will learn the importance of digital accessibility, how to design an ICT plan, accessibility testing, and more.
+In this webinar, viewers will learn the importance of enterprise-wide digital accessibility, how to design an Information and Communications Technology (ICT) plan, accessibility testing, and more.

 Over the years, we’ve seen an increase in technology, which means that we need accessibility regulations.
 Civil rights laws, like the Americans with Disabilities Act (ADA) and Section 504 and 508 of the Rehabilitation Act, help to govern digital accessibility.